 Find the next STORM training session

 STORM is delivered locally by a network of trainers.
-Find the next STORM training in Scotland (external link).
+Find the STORM training courses by searching for them using the search function on the training page or by contacting your local Choose Life Coordinator.

 Training to be able to deliver STORM training